Synopsis

 Directory to write the generated rig TOML into.
 Created if it does not exist.
 Short form:

 # TODO: comments marking values that need manual editing.
-Useful when no API key is available.AI model override.
-Defaults:
+Useful when no API key is available.string

 claude-sonnet-4-6 (Anthropic), gpt-4o (OpenAI), gemini-2.0-flash (Gemini).API key setup